-Managing yourself for doctoral researchers
+Managing yourself - advice for doctoral researchers

 Tips on managing yourself for all researchers are available elsewhere on the site.
 This page deals with some issues specific to doctoral researchers.